gsmnit/gsmnit.github.io/readMe.md

 (https://gohugo.io/content-management/front-matter/)

 Currently don't think much about _index.md even without this site will work.
-In future we may use this file too
+In future we may use this file toomy blogging site